quii/learn-go-with-tests/http-server.md

 }
 ```

-- We need to store the data so i've added a `map[string]int` to the struct
+- We need to store the data so I've added a `map[string]int` to the `InMemoryPlayerStore` struct
-- For convenience I've made `NewInMemoryPlayerStore` to do the initialisation of the store. (and updated the integration test to use it `store := NewInMemoryPlayerStore()`))
+- For convenience I've made `NewInMemoryPlayerStore` to initialise the store, and updated the integration test to use it (`store := NewInMemoryPlayerStore()`)
 - The rest of the code is just wrapping around the `map`

 The integration test passes, now we just need to change `main` to use `NewInMemoryPlayerStore()`